dougbinks/RCCpp_DX11_Example/README.md

 [<img src="https://img.shields.io/static/v1?logo=github&label=Github&message=Sponsor&color=#ea4aaa" width="200"/>](https://github.com/sponsors/dougbinks)    [<img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" alt="Become a Patron" width="150"/>](https://www.patreon.com/enkisoftware)

 # RuntimeCompiledCPlusPlus Dear ImGui and DirectX11 Tutorial
+You can also find this tutorial in the devlog post [Runtime Compiled C++ Dear ImGui and DirectX11 Tutorial](https://www.enkisoftware.com/devlogpost-20200202-1-Runtime-Compiled-C++-Dear-ImGui-and-DirectX11-Tutorial).

 This tutorial takes a small DirectX11 project, the Dear ImGui Example, and adds Runtime Compiled C++ to it.
 This enables us to edit the code at runtime and see the results live, without recompiling and restarting the project.

 This is a Windows only project but both Dear ImGui and Runtime Compiled C++ are cross platform.
 Thanks to Jonathan Bleeker and [Milviz](https://milviz.com/flight/index.php) for funding this tutorial.